PratikG9/hello_world_package/README.md

-# To test how to publish a library to NPM registry
+# To test how to publish a library on NPM registry.